Twin who fought crocodile attacking her sister on King’s first gallantry list | ITV News

 Ms Laurie said: “It’s an honour, I was so shocked as well when I received the letter because I didn’t see it coming, I didn’t expect it.”

-She went on: “I feel really privileged, it’s a silver lining to have come out of the terrible ordeal… it kind of softens the whole traumatic experience.
+She added: “I feel really privileged, it’s a silver lining to have come out of the terrible ordeal… it kind of softens the whole traumatic experience.

 “It’s been a good thing for not just me but for the whole family, I feel like I have to share it with my sister because let’s face it I don’t think I would have been nominated for it if she didn’t survive.